London Library: History

 George Villiers, 4th Earl of Clarendon was the Library's first president, William Makepeace Thackeray its first auditor, and William Gladstone and Sir Edward Bunbury sat on the first committee.
 The Belgian freedom fighter and former Louvain librarian Sylvain Van de Weyer was a vice-president from 1848 to 1874.
-(Van de Weyer's father-in-law Joshua Bates was a founder of the Boston Public Library in 1852.)
+(Van de Weyer's father-in-law, Joshua Bates was a founder of the Boston Public Library in 1852.)

 A vigorous and long-serving presence in later Victorian times was Richard Monckton-Milnes, later Lord Houghton, a friend of Florence Nightingale.
 Charles Dickens was among the founder members.
 In more recent times, Kenneth Clark and T. S. Eliot have been among the Library's presidents, and Sir Harold Nicolson, Sir Rupert Hart-Davis and the Michael Astor have been Chairmen.

 (Sir) Charles Hagberg Wright, who served as Secretary and Librarian from 1893 to 1940, is remembered as "the real architect of the London Library as it is today".
 He oversaw the rebuilding of its premises in the 1890s, the re-cataloguing and rearrangement of its collections under its own unique classification system, and the publication of its catalogue in 1903, with a second edition in 1913–14 and later supplements.

-In 1957 the Library received an unanticipated demand from Westminster City Council for business rates (despite being registered as a tax-free charity), and the Inland Revenue also became involved.
+In 1957 the Library received an unanticipated demand from the Westminster City Council for business rates (despite being registered as a tax-free charity), and the Inland Revenue also became involved.
 At that time, most publishers donated free copies of their books to the library.
 A final appeal was turned down by the Court of Appeal in 1959, and a letter in The Times of 5 November from the President and Chairman (T. S. Eliot and Rupert Hart-Davis) appealed for funds.
 A subsequent letter from Winston Churchill commented that "The closing of this most worthy institution would be a tragedy".
 Financial donations reached £17,000, and an auction of books, manuscripts and artworks on 22 June 1960 raised over £25,000 – enough to clear debts and legal expenses of £20,000.
-At the sale some T. E. Lawrence items donated by his brother fetched £3,800, Eliot's The Waste Land fetched £2,800, and Lytton Strachey's Queen Victoria £1,800, though 170 inscribed books and pamphlets from John Masefield fetched only £200, which Hart-Davis thought "shamefully little".
+At the sale, some T. E. Lawrence items donated by his brother fetched £3,800; Eliot's The Waste Land fetched £2,800, and Lytton Strachey's Queen Victoria £1,800, though 170 inscribed books and pamphlets from John Masefield fetched only £200, which Hart-Davis thought "shamefully little".
 Queen Elizabeth II donated a book from Queen Victoria's library, and the Queen Mother a Sheffield plate wine cooler.

 In the 1990s, the Library was one of a number of academic and specialist libraries targeted by serial book thief William Jacques.
 The identification of several rare books put up for auction as having been stolen from the Library led the police to investigate Jacques and to his eventual prosecution and conviction.
 Security measures at the Library have since been improved.